batfish/pybatfish/docs/source/formats.md

 }
 ```

 * **IspNodeInfos**: This section lets you configure certain aspects of the modeled ISP nodes.
-One aspect of this configuration is specifying the role of the ISP---whether it is a transit provider ("TRANSIT") or a private backbone ("PRIVATE_BACKBONE") such as a carrier MPLS or your own WAN that connects multiple sites.
+One aspect of this configuration is specifying the role of the ISP---whether it is a transit provider (`TRANSIT`) or a private backbone (`PRIVATE_BACKBONE`) such as a carrier MPLS or your own wide-area network that connects multiple sites.
 Transit ISPs connects to the modeled Internet node, do not propagate any communities and block reserved address space traffic.
 Private backbones do not connect to the Internet, propagate (standard and extended) communities and do not filter any traffic.

 ```
 {